How to Budget as a Couple

 Adjust goals as needed: When you encounter unexpected expenses or if your income increases, revisit and adjust your goals accordingly.
 This ensures that your budget remains realistic and achievable.

-Actively track spending together: Make use of the Spending feature in your Origin app to get a quick breakdown of how you’re pacing each month.
+Actively track spending together: Make use of the Spending feature on Origin to get a quick breakdown of how you’re pacing each month.
 Tracking your expenses not only helps you stay within budget but also promotes transparency.

 Disclaimer: Users granting Partner Access should be aware that partners have full impersonation capabilities, which may include (but is not limited to) a partner modifying a User’s account or transacting on a User’s behalf.
 Any action taken by a partner through Partner Access in a User’s account is authorized and binding and is considered as if it was performed by the User.
 Users are responsible for any consequences resulting from partner-initiated transactions.
 Neither Blend Financial Inc. DBA Origin Financial nor Origin Investment Advisory LLC (collectively, “Origin”) is liable for any errors or discrepancies arising from partner-initiated transactions.